The Unreal Reality of Alan Rudolph: Conversations with the Filmmaker & Collaborators

 (Below, from left to right ) Producer Ira Deutchman (Panel/QA Moderator), Director Alan Rudolph, Actor John Hawkinson, Actress Sondra Locke, and Producer Steven Wolfe address questions from the audience in a Question and Answer Session held after the Midwest Premiere of Ray Meets Helen at the Michigan Theater on Sunday, June 3, 2018.

-Symposium Guests Visit SAC 366: Women in Hollywood
+Symposium Guests Visit FTVM 366: Women in Hollywood

-PhD Candidate Kaelie Thompson invited symposium guests Caryl Flinn (Professor, U-M), Krin Gabbard (Professor, Stony Brook University), Sondra Locke (actress), Carolyn Pfeiffer (Producer), Joyce Rudolph (Set Photographer), and Ame Simon (Producer), to speak to her Spring SAC 366 class (Women in Hollywood) on Tuesday, June 5, 2018.
+On Tuesday, June 5, 2018, PhD Candidate Kaelie Thompson invited symposium guests Caryl Flinn (Professor, U-M), Krin Gabbard (Professor, Stony Brook University), Sondra Locke (actress), Carolyn Pfeiffer (Producer), Joyce Rudolph (Set Photographer), and Ame Simon (Producer) to speak to her Spring FTVM 366 class (Women in Hollywood) and discuss their experiences as women and professionals in the Hollywood film and television industries.